Chirai Dongri

 Chirai Dongri is a village located in Mandla district of Madhya Pradesh state in India.

+Overview

+Chiraidongri serves as a key entry point for Kanha Tiger Reserve the Khatia Gate—another access point to the park—is located just a short distance away, and there are numerous hotels and rest houses available for the convenience of tourists.

+Transportation

+Chiraidongri is accessible by both road and rail; the Chiraidongri Railway Station is located on the Mandla-Nainpur route, and the area is also connected by road to Mandla, Nainpur, Seoni, and Jabalpur.

 Population

 As per Population Census 2011, there are 455 families residing in the village, with population of 1,935 composed of 949 males and 986 females.